House price index – 2nd quarter 2025

-- The observed annual inflation rate for house prices amounts to 4.7% in the fourth quarter of 2022 compared to 5.3% in the previous quarter.[1]
+- The observed annual inflation rate for house prices amounts to 2.9% in the second quarter 2025, which is a slight increase compared to the rate of 2.7% observed in the previous quarter.[1]

-- The house price index goes down by 0.4% in the fourth quarter of 2022 compared to the previous quarter.
+- The house price index went down by 0.1% in the second quarter 2025 compared to the previous quarter.

 Each quarter, STATBEL, the Belgian statistical office, calculates a house price index according to European regulations.